Like this article? Spread the word

 This might sound silly since, of course, no one’s watching you when you’re working remotely.
 But putting on proper work attire — whatever you’d wear if you had to go into the office — can sometimes do a lot, mentally and psychologically, to set you up for a long day of work.
 Use it as a mental tick to clue your mind into being productive.

 4. Create a task list for the day.

 Even if you’re not a planner, you’ll find it useful to have a list of tasks you hope to accomplish for the day.
 If your day goes off the ropes, it’s okay — add the tasks to tomorrow.
-This will still help you add structure, as well as keeping you more productive.
-Breaking the day into tasks can also help ease the dread of all that work that has to get done.
+This will still help you add structure, as well as keep you more productive.
+Breaking the day into tasks can also help ease the dread of all the work that has to get done.